gitsforvikki/react-recap/README.md

     ### What are fragments?

-    It's a common pattern in React which is used for a component to return multiple elements. _Fragments_ let you group a list of children without adding extra nodes to the DOM.
+    It's a common pattern in React which is used for a component to return multiple elements. _Fragments_ let you group a list o f children without adding extra nodes to the DOM.

-    ```jsx harmony
+    ```javascript
     render() {
       return (
         <React.Fragment>